LeonSering/nvim_config/keymappings.md

 # Windows Control
 ## Custom settings (All Modes)
-Alt-D - go to next window (cyclic)
+Alt-A or Alt-H - go to previous window (cyclic)
-Alt-A - go to previous window (cyclic)
+Alt-D or Alt-L - go to next window (cyclic)
 Alt-E - split window vertically
 Alt-Z - close window
 Alt-X - rotate windows to the left